-- This measure will result in the saving of human life by reducing the number of abortions in Oregon by 1,250 per year. - Abortion is a matter of justice, peace, economic and civil rights, as life itself must first be protected if any and all other rights are to be enjoyed.

-- Abortion devalues and violates human life and fails to recognize the human dignity of the individual who has yet to be born.
+- This measure will result in the saving of human life by reducing the number of abortions in Oregon by 1,250 per year. - Abortion is a matter of justice, peace, economic and civil rights, as life itself must first be protected if any and all other rights are to be enjoyed. - Abortion devalues and violates human life and fails to recognize the human dignity of the individual who has yet to be born.
 God's love does not differentiate between the newly conceived infant still in his or her mother's womb and the child, young person, adult or elderly person.
 God's image and likeness are in each. - The state exists to protect its people, applying these protections to all equally.
-If government not only fails to protect all people, but instead actively funds aborting the life of an unborn child, it is violating its core responsibility and founding principles. - Similarly, proponents of Measure 106 argue that taxpayers should be able to expect that their tax dollars will not pay for what they consider to be morally reprehensible acts such as abortion. - The measure makes reasonable exceptions for ectopic pregnancy and for pregnant women in danger of death due to their physical condition.
+If government not only fails to protect all people, but instead actively funds aborting the life of an unborn child, it is violating its core responsibility and founding principles. - Similarly, proponents of Measure 106 argue that taxpayers should be able to purchase health insurance on the private market would have such access.
+A lowincome woman who cannot afford an abortion under the passage of Measure 106 will find it more difficult to achieve social, economic and political parity with those who have not endured such a burden.